CARL: Criticality-Aware Agentic Reinforcement Learning: Discussion of Limitations

 \section{Discussion of Limitations}

-\paragraph{Baseline Capability Requirement.} CARL is built on the assumption that model uncertainty correlates with action criticality.
-If the model confidently makes an incorrect decision, CARL will be less effective than GRPO, as it will not explore alternative choices for that action.
+\paragraph{Baseline Capability Requirement.} CARL is built on the assumption that model uncertainty correlates with state criticality.
+If the model confidently makes an incorrect decision at a state, CARL will be less effective than GRPO, as it will not explore alternative choices at that state.
 In other words, CARL yields a higher performance ceiling only when the model possesses sufficient baseline capability.
-Under this condition, uncertainty serves as a reliable signal for identifying critical actions, allowing CARL to selectively refine them and achieve stronger overall performance.
+Under this condition, uncertainty serves as a reliable signal for identifying critical states, allowing CARL to selectively refine the actions taken there and achieve stronger overall performance.

 This is empirically supported by our results in Table~\ref{tab:local-kb}: CARL demonstrates larger improvements over GRPO on stronger base models (e.g., 7B vs. 3B non-reasoning models), where the model has greater foundational capacity to express more meaningful possibilities at key decision points.